Cutting the Boxes and Installing the Windows

 January 20, 2011 - The weather turned cold this week (for Houston anyway) with morning temperatures dipping down in the low 20's.
 The rain didn't help matters.
 We used window tape to seal the tops of the containers, and used the same tape inside to seal the openings between containers.
 We bought some small propane heaters that are used atop 20 pound propane bottles and that made things a little warmer.

 We turned containers 9&10 into a workshop which helped to keep things organized.
 We also got a second welder - William Ensign - who helped Adam install the first set of windows on container #2.
 That was a fine moment to see; the wall of the container cut away, and a window frame (followed by the window itself) installed.
 We went with narrow windows and chose to turn the windows horizontal for a couple of reasons.
 The narrow windows are much less prone to theft.
 Installing them high and horizontal will allow some light to enter the rooms, but not too much, since they will be edit suites and contain monitors.
-Some tips on window installation and a great place to buy them are shown after the jump.
+Some tips on window installation and a great place to buy them are detailed below.

 For the window frames, we decided to use 2" 2" x1/8" tubing.
 We used a heavy duty portable band saw to cut the tubing (we tried using a chop saw, but were not able to get true, consistent 45 degree angles).
 The cuts are slower, but the results are worth it.
 Adam would weld a short side of the frame to a long side, then we would stuff the hollow tube with loose fill cellulose insulation.
 After all corners were welded, the seams were ground down and frames were ready to be installed.
 We experimented with a number of different window configurations (Sketchup is great for this kind of "what if" planning), then used a sharpie pen to outline the frame on the box wall.
 The window openings were cut with our plasma cutter which (besides going through a number of tips) has been great.